| S (continued) |

 fight to-the-death against long-haired, menacing ex-cop turned PI

-Max Peltier (Tom Sizemore), Iris' killer, before Max falls to his
+Max Peltier (Tom Sizemore), Iris' killer, before Max fell to his

 death